UniversalDependencies/docs/_ja-pos/SYM.md

 ### Definition

 A symbol is a word-like entity that differs from ordinary words by form, function, or both.
-What makes them different from　punctuation [punctuation](PUNCT)　is that they can be substituted by normal words.
+What makes them different from [punctuation](PUNCT)　is that they can be substituted by normal words.
 This involves all currency symbols, e.g. _￥100_ is identical to _hundres yen_.
 These words are tagged with `symbol` / 記号 or `supplementary_symbol` / 補助記号 in UniDic.
 Puntuations also have `supplementary_symbol` / 補助記号 tag and are distinguished by the subcategories